Carnegie Mellon University

 Concerts

 Students are required to arrive at least 30 minutes before the start of all concerts, though certain instruments like harp and percussion should arrive as early as necessary to prepare their instruments.
 Warming up onstage and reviewing details of the music to be performed is welcomed and encouraged.
 Musicians should not warm up by playing concertos or showing off before a concert.
-Consummate professionalism is expected and required at all times one is onstage and in view of the public.
+Consummate professionalism is expected and required at all times when one is onstage and in view of the public.

 Before each concert, conductors will clarify the precise protocols for entering and exiting the stage.
 Conductors will typically ask the full ensemble to stand when the conductor enters for the first work of a program.
 Ensemble musicians should watch the concertmaster, or other designated principal musician, for cues to stand and sit during a concert.